Top 6 Signs of Celiac Disease

 Celiac disease is more common than many people realize, and rates have risen dramatically in the past four decades.
-Roughly 1 in 100 Americans are affected by celiac disease, which can lead to dementia, osteoporosis, and other serious autoimmune disorders if left untreated.
+Roughly one in 100 Americans is affected by celiac disease, which can lead to dementia, osteoporosis, and other serious autoimmune disorders if left untreated.

 Here are six signs that you could be suffering from celiac disease: